Everything You Need to Know About Dip Powder Nails

 Step 1: Nail prep

-Complete your nail prep by using a buffer or nail drill to create an even surface for the powder to be applied to.
+Complete your nail prep by using a buffer or nail drill since a smooth surface prevents lifting.
 Next, push back and trim your cuticles and sanitize thoroughly.

 Step 2: Use a Bond

-Apply a coat of Bond to all fingers on one hand since it will serve as your primer.
+Apply a coat of Bond to all fingers on one hand.
 Make sure not to use too much - you want to keep it on your nail and away from the cuticle.

 Step 3: Apply Base Coat